LabMaps#

 The width and length of an edge depend on the number of co-publications.
 If you click you have a modal with the list of co-publications.

-Make your own lab#
+Make your own LabMap#

-The easiest way to manage a lab is to specify an internal method _author_iterator
+The easiest way to manage a lab, apart from using ListMaps as shown above, is to specify an internal method _author_iterator that returns Lab authors.
+When it’s done, you can create/refresh LabMaps as you see fit.